iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 3 reviews"/>
 </p>

+> It's ok but the app causes overheating of phone.
+Battery got really bloated and caused the handphone casing to bend.
+Was told if I replaced the screen one day, it would put extreme pressure on the battery and possibly cause the battery to explode.<br> :date: __2021-02-22 19:48:38__

+> Leaves me wondering.
+I try to give lots of time to the calculations but sometimes I get a calc done every 10 seconds and other times every 5 mins or so.
+I do not feel the owners update at their end often enough.
+Users need to see progress if they are to stay motivated to do this work<br> :date: __2021-02-20 02:57:49__

 > App has a nasty habit of switching away from the project I selected to covid-19.
 For those of us on an unlimited plan there is no way to set the data is can use to unlimited.
 I would also like more options/projects to choose from to support.
 Any chance you could find ones in USA?<br> :date: __2021-02-10 14:32:49__